rbhadti94/Sudoku-Board-Solver/README.md

 This repository contains different versions of a Sudoku puzzle solver designed to work for 9 x 9 grids.
 Each of these methods uses a (slightly) different algorithmic implementation to solve the board.
 By all means these are NOT the only ways to do this but this works!
 Within this repo, there is a board checker used to check the board for validity and also 3 different solver methods that can be also be used.

 ## Board Checker
 Regardless of the algorithm that is used, the board will have to be checked.
 Either routinely throughout the algorithm or at the end of the program.
-This checker is located in ``` Sudoku Checker ```.
+This checker is located in ``` /Sudoku Checker ```.

 Compile the file by carrying out the command below.
 This compiles the checker program and it is saved as ``` checker.out ``` in the same directory.
 ```